-I like to use sockeye salmon for this dish - its firm flesh and rich flavors are perfect for steaming.
-And besides, it makes for a great AUTHOR:
+I like to use sockeye salmon for this dish -- its firm flesh and rich flavors are perfect for steaming.

 Bruise the lemongrass with the back of a knife to help release the aromatics.
 Set up your steamer: We use a large saucepan or a wok with a Chinese bamboo steamer set over it.
 Place the lemongrass, water, sake, ginger, star anise, and orange peel in the bottom of the steamer.
 Bring to a boil.
 Lay the salmon fillets in the steamer basket and cover with the steamer lid.
 Steam until the salmon is just cooked through, 4 to 5 minutes.

 On the Plate: Place a salmon fillet on each plate.
 Spoon some sake butter over each portion of fish.
 Garnish with a lime wedge.
-Serve with Crispy Sesame Rice Cakes or Aromatic Steamed Rice (pages 160 and 159 of Tom Douglas' Seattle Kitchen, respectively) and steamed baby bok choy.
+Serve with Crispy Sesame Rice Cakes or Aromatic Steamed Rice and steamed baby bok choy.

 In the Glass: Nigori sake or a classic Oregon Pinot Gris